sudocode-ai/agent-execution-engine/README.md

 ## Overview

 This package provides a layered architecture for managing CLI agent execution with built-in resilience, concurrency control, and workflow orchestration.
-It's designed to be agent-agnostic and can work with any CLI tool (Claude Code, Aider, Gemini CLI, Codex, etc.).
+It's designed to be agent-agnostic and can work with any CLI tool (Claude Code, Gemini CLI, Codex, etc.).

 ## Architecture